Federal Direct PLUS Parent Loan Program Information

 When should I apply for the Federal Direct PLUS loan?

-The financial aid office will begin certifying Federal Direct PLUS loans in June 2012.
-We recommended that you wait until after May 1, 2012 or after you have received a fall bill (late June/early July) to apply for the Federal Direct PLUS loan.
+The financial aid office will begin certifying Federal Direct PLUS loans in June 2018.
+We recommended that you wait until June 1, 2018 or after you have received a fall bill (late June/early July) to apply for the Federal Direct PLUS loan.
+Parents need to reapply each year to obtain this loan.

 How much can I borrow?

-A parent may borrow up to the total cost of attendance for the academic period minus estimated financial aid received for the requested loan period (September 2012-May 2013).
-Federal Direct PLUS loans are subject to a 4% origination fee which is deducted from the amount borrowed.
+A parent may borrow up to the total cost of attendance for the academic period minus estimated financial aid received for the requested loan period (September 2018-May 2019).
+A 4.264% loan fee is deducted by the government as an origination fee.
 The loan amount can be increased by the amount of the fee.
-In determining the amount to borrow, include the entire academic year (fall and spring semesters).

 How will the Federal Direct PLUS loan be disbursed?